recursehex/Exodyssey2D/README.md

 Upcoming patch:   **Alpha 1.0.6**

-*Releases are only created for major updates, not patches*
+*Releases are only created for major updates (e.g Alpha 1.1.0) and the final patch of a minor version (e.g. Alpha 1.0.6)*

 --------------------------------------------------------